Writing Programs

 Commuter: lunch, snacks, contemplative space

-Collegeville Institute alum, Elizabeth Jarrett Andrew, will offer a virtual workshop based on her most recent book The Release: Creativity and Freedom After the Writing is Done.
+Is there an alternative?
+For writers of faith, writing is a chance to practice a God-centered orientation.
+Creativity thrives—and the Spirit moves—when we turn our hearts toward the gifts moving in and through our writing.
 This workshop introduces the writing process as gift exchange, helping writers lift our heads out of the product-oriented sandbox to find a freer, Spirit-led way to play.

 • Nov.
 7-9, 2025: Writing about Transformation, Transforming our Writing with Elizabeth Jarrett Andrew